Helps you optimize your life

 Your assistant knows everybody’s schedules and shares a subset of their availability to allow them to easily coordinate meetings.
 It highly values privacy and does not share the details of everything in users’ schedules.

-Your assistant knows the courses you’re taking, your assignment deadlines, classes, and exams.
+Your assistant knows the courses you’re taking, your assignment deadlines, sessions, and assessments.
 It motivates you to study and finish your assignments on time.
-Also, it keeps an eye on your assignment/exam scores and prioritizes your future activities accordingly.
+Also, it keeps an eye on your assignment/assessment scores and prioritizes your future activities accordingly.

 You can use all the capabilities of your AI assistant without paying a penny for as long as you wish.
 We are a research group at Honor Education.
 Our only intentions are to improve human life and education.
 Our research is done using anonymous data and we do not share your personal data with any third parties.